Meet Mary Mulligan, lawyer for indicted Trump financial chief | Politics

 Meet Mary Mulligan, lawyer for indicted Trump financial chief

-She joined law firm Friedman Kaplan Seiler & Adelman in 2006, after a stint in-house at Universal Music Group.
-Her practice includes defending clients against allegations of money laundering, insider trading, corruption, campaign violations and various types of fraud.
-In the Trump Organization case, charges by Vance, a Democrat, focus on whether Weisselberg and other company officials received perks and benefits such as rent-free apartments and leased cars without reporting them properly on their tax returns.
+New York lawyer Mary Mulligan could play a key role in what happens next.
+Mulligan, a former federal prosecutor turned criminal defense attorney, is representing Allen Weisselberg https://www.reuters.com/world/us/trump-organization-cfo-expected-be-charged-thursday-wsj-2021-06-30, the Trump Organization's longtime chief financial officer.
+After a nearly three-year investigation, Vance's office unsealed tax charges against Weisselberg on Thursday.

+Weisselberg was charged in the 15-count indictment with avoiding taxes on $1.7 million of income and pleaded not guilty to second-degree larceny and other charges.
+Mulligan, who declined to comment on her multi-year representation of Weisselberg, is no stranger to high-profile assignments.

 Weisselberg is a close Trump confidant, making his cooperation potentially crucial to any future case against Trump himself.
-Trump, a Republican, released a statement Monday night calling the prosecutors "rude, nasty and totally biased" and his company's actions "in no way a crime."
+Trump, a Republican, released a statement on Thursday calling the prosecution a "witch hunt."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)